landosilva/tatedrez/README.md

 ## 🎨 Art Choices
 ### 💡 Inspiration
-Every time I start a new project I like to explore it visually first.
-I would say it has a lot of benefits, such as:
+Whenever I start a new project, I like to explore it visually first.
+This approach has many benefits, such as:
 * Sparking inspiration;
 * Stimulation of creativity;
 * Warming up my brain cells;